isaec/greeter/README.md

 # greeter

 Personal shell greeter for fish shell.
 Would probably work with other shells, although applying it would be slightly different.
 Probably not portable to other unix systems.
 This implementation is a rewrite of a fishscript version, which took ~350ms.
-Now it just takes ~40ms, most of which is shelling out to a command to get audio level.
+Now it just takes ~20ms.
 Fun little project to learn a bit of rust and make my terminal start faster.

 <p align="middle">
   <img src="https://user-images.githubusercontent.com/72410860/143627323-a0da15df-6f70-4cb5-a8e1-01a582e77871.png" width="100%"/>